mikerae/scratch/README.md

 # A scratch repo on GitHub.com

 ## Caption Change for mikerae-modify-first
-Here is a second attempt to resolve a conflict
+Here is a second attempt to resolve another conflict